 Is there a lockdown in Croatia?

-Other measures include keeping a social distance of 2 m indoors and at least 1.5 m outdoors, wearing masks in closed public spaces, and stores, limiting private gatherings to a maximum of 10 people from two different households, and limit on the number of people in cinemas, galleries, churches, and stores.
+Other measures include keeping a social distance of 2 m indoors and at least 1.5 m outdoors, wearing masks in closed public spaces, and stores, and limit on the number of people in cinemas, galleries, churches, and stores in accordance with the surface.

 Do you need to wear a mask?

 You need to wear a mask in enclosed public spaces, like churches, stores, government buildings, public transport, etc., and where social distancing can’t be maintained.
 You aren’t obliged to wear a face mask outdoors unless you can’t maintain physical distance.

 Do I need to go through mandatory self-isolation?

 If you can enter Croatia (as explained above), and you bring with you one of the certificates listed above, you don't need to self-isolate.
 If you haven't had a negative test with you, you will need to test in Croatia.
 In that case, you will need to self-isolate until you receive negative PCR or rapid antigen test results.

 Is movement within Croatia restricted?